 Suus Agnes is an author-illustrator and comics artist with a background in science communication, literary studies, and beekeeping.
 Her work takes a particular interest in environmental ethics.
 She has been published in New Zealand, Australia and on online platforms, and exhibited in galleries and comics festivals locally and internationally, including in Russia, Canada, the UK and the Netherlands.
 Recent solo exhibitions and publications include “Connect: Ecological Comics” (2017), Saint Petersburg, Russia, and "Parasite: Viewed With a Willing Eye", Dunedin, New Zealand.

-- Support the artist on Patreon
+Support the artist on Patreon

-- Available for freelance project or commission
+Available for freelance project or commission

-I like to explore the outer boundaries of what constitutes a comic: my work breaks free from the perfect square panels.
-Medieval miniatures and early 20th century avant garde fire my imagination.
-The uncomfortable, the wondrous, the underdog.
-I'm interested in the entanglements of life forms and questions of self, where human lives are only enabled by other creatures and earth processes.
+I like to look for the outer boundaries of what constitutes a comic: my work breaks free from the perfect square panels.
+I love expressions that combine painting, poetry, and/or natural history as if they never needed to be separated — medieval miniatures, bestiaries, and early 20th century avant garde fire my imagination.